Lisa Rinna Slammed In Raunchy Swimsuit Dancing To LL Cool J, Instagram Embarrassed For Her

 Comments quickly poured in.
 While many of the star’s supportive fans found the update brilliant, not everyone seemed able to digest what they were seeing.

-“In my best Chris Farley voice, “For the love of God, make it stop!”” a fan wrote.
+“In my best Chris Farley voice, ‘For the love of God, make it stop!'” a fan wrote.

 The comment racked up 28 likes in 40 minutes.